owlike/genson/website/Documentation/ScalaGuide.md

  * If multiple constructors are defined, only the default one will be used (that has a default apply method generated in its companion object)
  * Set/Get methods are not used as it does not make sense with case classes.
- If you want to use java beans then use plain old java classes.
+ If you want to work with java bean conventions then use plain old java classes.

 {% highlight scala %}
 case class Address(street: String, building: Int)